McNepp/QApplicationContext/README.md

 Every service that is registered with a QApplicationContext will go through the following states, in the order shown.
 The names of these states are shown for illustration-purposes only.
 They are not visible outside the QApplicationContext.
-However, some transitions trigger may have observable side-effects.
+However, some transitions may have observable side-effects.

 |External Trigger|Internal Step|State|Observable side-effect|
 |---|---|---|---|